adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 ### Asserting on Subroutines ###

-As shown above, if your test calls a subroutine that has an `ASSERT_*` failure in it, the test will continue after the subroutine returns.
+As shown above, if your out calls a subroutine that has an `ASSERT_*` failure in it, the out will continue after the subroutine returns.
 This may not be what you want.

 Often people want fatal failures to propagate like exceptions.
 For